khaldoun-xyz/standard/README.md

 - use intention-revealing names: in most cases `df` or `data` are terrible names for dataframes;
   be precise and specific in your naming (also for variables, function names, etc.)
+- when you want to use global variable names, define them in all caps after your import statements: `GLOBAL_VAR = 42`

 ### Docker